RahifMansoor/SolOptima-Pioneering-Precision-in-Solar-Energy-Utilization/README.md

 Navigate through the directory structure in the Jupyter interface to open and run the notebooks.
 They are designed to be run sequentially:

-1. `01_Data_Preparation_and_Analysis.ipynb` - For initial data loading, cleaning, and exploratory analysis.
+1. `Model_Power_Consumption.ipynb` - For initial data loading, cleaning, and exploratory analysis.
-2. `02_Model_Development.ipynb` - Contains the model building, training, and evaluation process.
+2. `Predict_Power_Consumption.ipynb` - Contains the model building, training, and evaluation process.

 #### Notebooks Summary